devbluen/easydialog_mod/README.md

 - Protect crash server with unknown symbol
 - Protect dialog hide
 - Protect brutal response with raknet or native features
-- Protect listitem response inválida row
+- Protect listitem response invalid row

 # ⚠️ Notes
 - You can create custom callbacks for your dialogs, see the example below.